ralphwright/ralphwright/README.md

 ### Hello World!
 I'm Ralph
-- 🔭 I’m currently studying Java as well as data structures and algorithms.
+- 🔭 I’m currently studying AWS as well as data structures and algorithms.
 - 👯 I’m looking to collaborate on open source.
 - 💬 Ask me about ...
 Anything!
 - ⚡ Fun fact: I won number 1 in sales while working at La-Z-Boy in 2016.